HomeProductsGlucose Monitors

 Do I need a prescription for a CGM in the US?

-No. As of 2024 the FDA approved both Stelo (Dexcom) and Lingo (Abbott) as over-the-counter CGMs for non-diabetic use.
-Levels, Nutrisense, and Veri are direct-to-consumer programs that ship the sensors without a prescription.
+No. As of 2024 the FDA cleared both Stelo (Dexcom) and Lingo (Abbott) as over-the-counter CGMs for adults who do not use insulin.
+Levels, Nutrisense, and Veri are direct-to-consumer programs that ship compatible sensors without a traditional prescription visit.

 What's the difference between Levels, Nutrisense, and Lingo?